fereshtehaghaei/Web-Scraping-Challenge/README.md

 ![](Images/mission_to_mars.png)

-Building a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+Built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ### Step 1 - Scraping